KavinHa0019/autonomous-vehicle-motion-planner/README.md

 This repository contains the source code for two path planning algorithms, A* and hybrid A*.
 Both algorithms aim to identify the shortest path between two points on a grid that avoids collisions with any obstacles.
 The hybrid A* code includes a path smoother and velocity planner, which guarantee safety and enhance comfort for an autonomous vehicle.

 ### Project Requirements
-The project was developed and tested in Python 3.10.7, which requires the following built-in modules:
+The project was developed and tested in Python 3.10.7, and it requires the following built-in modules:
 * heapq
 * random
 * time.time